The following is the Haas School of Business' policy as it relates to Academic Dishonesty:

 1. To ensure that campus has a formal record, a faculty member will report any incident of academic dishonesty to the appropriate degree program office.

-2. In resolving the incident, the degree program office will take the lead in dealing with both the student(s) and the Center for Student Conduct and Community Standards (CSCCS), involving the faculty member only when necessary.
+2. In resolving the incident, the degree program office will serve as a guide in dealing with both the student(s) and the Center for Student Conduct and Community Standards (CSCCS).

 3. In cases of blatant academic dishonesty (as defined below), the presumption will be that the faculty member will assign to the student a final course grade of “F” and recommend to the CSCCS a one-semester suspension.
 Blatant academic dishonesty includes (but is not limited to):

 3a.
 Arranging for another student to take an exam, or taking another student’s exam,

 3b.
 Plagiarism consisting of inclusion without proper citation of more than 50 words composed by someone else,

 3c.
 Submitting an exam answer that is virtually verbatim to that of another student, or willfully allowing other students to copy one’s own exam answers,